 - Do homework every day and ask for help when I need to.

 - Read at least 30 minutes, every day, outside of school time.

 - Give my parents or the adult who is responsible for my welfare all notices and information received from my school.

 - Ask for clarification and/or assistance from classroom staff when needed.

 Title I Supplement, Not Supplant Policy and Procedures

 Title I funds may not supplant – public education services that are to be provided to all students.
 At Old Colony Regional Vocational Technical High School, Title I funds only supplement and to the extent practical, increase the level of funds that would, in the absence of Title I funds, be made available from the non-federal sources for the education of eligible children participating in the Title I Program.

 MCAS results and other objective educationally related criteria are assigned points on the Student Selection Criteria Sheet.
 The sheets are calculated by grade and subject.
 The total number of points is used to rank order eligible students.
-Students who are in the greatest needs, or who are at most risk of failing are scheduled in an English and Mathematics classes with a Title I paraprofessional present.
+Students who are in the greatest needs, or who are at most risk of failing are scheduled in an English and Mathematics classes with a paraprofessional present.

 Title I funds are used for professional development.
 The professional development provides for pedagogy and teaching strategies, which will enhance instruction and thereby, improve student achievement.
-The professional development funds are used to ensure that all teachers and paraprofessionals are highly qualified.
+The professional development funds are used to ensure that all teachers are licensed and paraprofessionals are highly qualified.
 All students are held to the same high standards and expectations.